Revised March 2025

 The required Title VI Notice is provided via the Santa Rosa CityBus Non-Discrimination Policy.

-The Non-Discrimination Policy is available in English and Spanish on the Transit Division website, in public areas of the Transit Division offices at City Hall and the Transit Operations Building, on posters at major transit hubs and onboard every CityBus revenue vehicle.
+The Non-Discrimination Policy is available on the Transit Division website, in public areas of the Transit Division offices at the Transit Operations Building on posters at major transit hubs and onboard every CityBus revenue vehicle.

 In order to comply with 49 CFR 21.9 (b), recipients must develop procedures for investigating and tracking Title VI complaints filed against them and make the procedure for filing a complaint available to the public.
 Recipients must also develop a Title VI complaint form.
 The complaint form and procedure for filing a complaint must be available on the recipient’s website.

-The Santa Rosa CityBus procedure for filing and investigating Title VI complaints is available online as well as in the Santa Rosa CityBus Non-Discrimination Policy.
+The Santa Rosa CityBus procedure for filing and investigating Title VI complaints is available online.
+The Title VI complaint procedures and form are available in English and Spanish as well as any other language indicated by Language Assistance Plan implementation.
+In addition, information for filing a Title VI is included in the Santa Rosa CityBus Non-Discrimination Policy.

 In order to comply with the reporting requirements established in 49 CFR 21.9 (b), FTA requires recipients to prepare and maintain a list of any of the following that allege discrimination based on race, color, or national origin: active investigations conducted by entities other than FTA, lawsuits, and complaints naming the recipient.
 The list must contain the date that the investigation, lawsuit, or complaint was filed; a summary of allegations; the status of the investigation, lawsuit, or complaint; and actions taken by the recipient in response, or final findings related to the investigation, lawsuit, or complaint.